keystonejs/keystone/docs/content/docs/guides/cli.md

   Learn how to use Keystone's command line interface (CLI) to develop, build, and deploy your Keystone projects.
 ---

 Keystone's command line interface (CLI) has been designed to help you develop, build, and deploy your Keystone project.

-Using the `keystone` command you can start the dev process, build and run your app in production, and control how you migrate the structure of your database as your schema changes.
+Using the `keystone` command you can start the dev process, build and run your app in production.

 ### Usage